Appointing and resigning company directors - a how to guide

 The company secretary is responsible for attending to the notification to Companies House and also making the relevant entries to the company’s statutory registers.
 Where a company has not appointed a secretary, this responsibility lies with the directors.

-Ceasing to be a director
+Ceasing to be a company director

-There are various circumstances which would result in a director’s appointment ending, ranging from resignation, through to removal under provision in the Act.
+There are various circumstances which would result in a company director’s appointment ending, ranging from resignation, through to removal under provision in the Act.

 Unless otherwise stated in the company’s articles of association, a director can resign at any time by delivering a resignation letter to the company at its registered office.